 Olivier Tavakoli, the CTO of cyber security vendor Vectra Networks — which is also an A10 Networks partner — explains to TechCrunch that nation-states, hackers and organized cybercrime groups will develop new vectors to defeat predictive capabilities.

 “After several years spent trying to perfect predictive analytics, attackers will counter with feints and pattern randomization,” Tavakoli says.

 This is only natural.
 But it doesn’t mean that AI and predictive technology can’t help sway the momentum in the near term.
 He says that there is a place for advanced predictive solutions.
 We just need to be able to accurately recognize them for what they are and govern expectations accordingly.

-“We need to use machine-learning where it makes sense — when we need to analyze the most advanced of attacks, correlate behavior and conduct data reduction exercises,” Tavakoli told SC Magazine UK.
-“When we call it artificial intelligence we're constructing a certain narrative, and is often found to be a term used by marketing teams who use it to build buzz.
+“We need to use machine-learning where it makes sense — when we need to analyze the most advanced of attacks, correlate behavior and conduct data reduction exercises,” Verizon and even the NSA have noted that attackers are using a >Tavakoli told SC Magazine UK.
+“When we call it artificial intelligence we’re constructing a certain narrative, and is often found to be a term used by marketing teams who use it to build buzz.
 The term is one of popular culture, rather than an actual scientific term.”